omondiJuma/omondiJuma/README.md

 👋HELLO👋

  ✔ CURRENTLY A STUDENT learning DATA SCIENCE.

+ ✔️INTERESTED IN CYBERSECURITY

  ✔ I’m looking to collaborate on statistical analysis with R projects and SQL projects.